Brood X cicadas start to emerge across the map: What to know right now

-In parts of the eastern US, the long-awaited cicadas of Brood X have started tunneling out from their subterranean homes for the first time in 17 years, with trillions expected in the next several weeks.
-Here's everything you need to know about this remarkable sight.
+The much-anticipated cicadas of Brood X have started tunneling out from their subterranean homes for the first time in 17 years in parts of the eastern US, with trillions expected to show off their black bodies and bold red eyes in the next several weeks.
+Here's everything you need to know about this remarkable natural sight.

 What is Brood X?

 Periodical cicadas, as they're known, are different than annual cicadas.
 They spend almost their whole lives a foot or two underground, living on sap from tree roots.
-Then, in the spring of their 13th or 17th year, depending on the type, mature cicada nymphs emerge for a brief adult stage, synchronously and in huge numbers -- really huge numbers -- for a massive mating frenzy.
+Then, in the spring of their 13th or 17th year, depending on the type, mature cicada nymphs emerge for a brief adult stage, synchronously and in huge numbers for a massive mating frenzy.

 Groups of cicadas that share the same emergence years are known as broods.
-This spring, it's time for members of one of the largest broods of 17-year cicadas, called Brood X or the Great Eastern Brood, to crawl out from their subterranean hideouts and show off their black bodies and bold red eyes.
+This spring, bugs belonging to one of the biggest broods of 17-year cicadas, called Brood X or the Great Eastern Brood, are crawling out from their subterranean hideouts.

-The insects will climb up the nearest vertical surface.
-They'll shed their exoskeletons and inflate their wings.
-After a few days resting and waiting for their shells to harden, the mating will begin.
+The insects climb up the nearest vertical surface.
+They shed their exoskeletons and inflate their wings.
+After a few days resting and waiting for their shells to harden, the mating begins.
 The burst of activity is impossible to miss once hordes of males start emitting their high-pitched mating song.
 That happens via sound-producing structures called tymbals on either side of their abdomen.

 Where and when will Brood X come out?